tin-/LXI-Instruments-DataLogger/README.md

 After some post-processing with Excel or other software you can build graph like this:
 ![](https://misrv.com/wp-content/uploads/2019/05/lm399_34410.png)

-Or you can use Experimental D3 feature:
+Or you can use Experimental D3 feature for on-line graph view:
 ![](https://misrv.com/wp-content/uploads/2019/05/acf73fe5-e32d-483e-8aa3-bb822b0d6f58-e1559315294172.png)

 ![](https://misrv.com/wp-content/uploads/2019/05/685aadb8-2b54-4e4b-8eb2-d40e07627619.png)